 Definitely make sure to see a specialist if you suspect that you have a pinched nerve.
 A chiropractor can properly diagnose the condition and give you the personalized, unique tools you need to help you heal as efficiently and safely as possible.
 Stay in their care after you’ve healed as well to prevent any further damage and maintain a healthy, pain-free lifestyle.

-If you don’t have transportation to your chiropractor appointment in Anchorage, we at Better Health Chiropractic & Physical Rehab offer the Get-A-Ride promise.
+If you don’t have transportation to your chiropractor appointment, we at Better Health Chiropractic & Physical Rehab offer the Get-A-Ride promise.

 Other times, over-the-counter pain medication may be a good idea to help ease the pain of the pinched nerve while it heals and you rest.